 Amp up your savings & revisit your budget

 To help divert money to your emergency account, take a close look at your budget.
-(If you don't have a budget yet, you can
+(If you don't have one yet, you can check out tips for building a budget.)
+Once you have a good picture of where your money goes, look for no-value-added expenses, like subscriptions or memberships you don't use anymore.
+Then move that freed-up money into savings.

 You can look at other categories for cutting, too.
 If you see you're dining out more than you'd like, for instance, make a goal to cook at home or bring your own lunches.
 Or if your phone bill seems too high, challenge yourself to find a better deal with another carrier.
 When you go to review your budget each month, celebrate your progress as you watch your small changes add up.